 When your crew arrives in Monterey, California with their boat two weeks before the start members of the New Ocean Wave team complete a process known as scrutineering.
 In this process our team will scrupulously check each boat and all items of equipment to ensure it complies with the Race Rules and that all equipment is stored safely within the boat.

-These differences mean that the boat speeds are not comparable and the two boat designs cannot fairly compete against each other.
-We don’t want to exclude any particular design and so both are allowed in the Great Pacific Race but don’t directly compete.
+The differences between boat designs mean that the boat speeds are not comparable and cannot fairly compete against each other.
+We don’t want to exclude any particular design and so both are allowed in the Great Pacific Race, but don’t directly compete.

-Setup your own crew – You will have some friends who you want to row with (or if you don’t then we can help connect you with others who are keen to row).
-You will then need to enter the race, buy a boat and complete your courses prior to the race start.
+You might have some friends who you want to row with (or if you don’t then we can help connect you with others who are keen to row).
+You will then need to enter the race, buy or charter a boat and complete your courses prior to the race start.
 We are able to help at all stages of your preparation from helping to source a suitable boat for your crew to helping with the logistics of shipping your boat to the start of the race.

 If you choose to setup your own crew then there are three options that you have when considering where to get your boat from.